open-compass/MMBench-GUI/README.md

 ### Features

 * **Hierarchical Evaluation**: Motivated by the use of levels L1~L5 in autonomous driving, we developed the hierarchical evaluation framework to systematically and comprehensively assess GUI agents' capabilities.
-Thus, we organize the evaluation framework into four ascending levels.
+In short, we organize the evaluation framework into four ascending levels.
-* **Support multi-platform evaluation**: we establish a robust, multi-platform dataset encompassing diverse operating systems, such as Windows, macOS, Linux, iOS, Android, and Web interfaces, ensuring extensive coverage and relevance to real-world applications.
+* **Support multi-platform evaluation**: we establish a robust, multi-platform evaluation dataset encompassing diverse operating systems, such as Windows, macOS, Linux, iOS, Android, and Web interfaces, ensuring extensive coverage and relevance to real-world applications.
 * **A more human-aligned evaluation metric for planning**: We value both speed and quality of the agent.
 Therefore, we propose the Efficiency–Quality Area (EQA) metric that balances accuracy and efficiency, rewarding agents that achieve task objectives with minimal operational step, to replace  Success Rate (SR).
 * **Manually reviewed and optimized online task setup**: We conducted a thorough review of existing online tasks and excluded those that could not be completed due to issues such as network or account restrictions.
 * **More up-to-date evaluation data and more comprehensive task design**: We collected, annotated, and processed additional evaluation data through a semi-automated workflow to better assess the agent’s localization and understanding capabilities.
 Overall, the benchmark comprises over 8,000 tasks spanning various operating platforms.